 58 calories; 2 grams fat; 1 gram saturated fat; 0 grams trans fat; 0 grams monounsaturated fat; 0 grams polyunsaturated fat; 9 grams carbohydrates; 0 grams dietary fiber; 6 grams sugars; 0 grams protein; 4 milligrams cholesterol; 11 milligrams sodium

-The information shown is Edamam’s estimate based on available ingredients and preparation.
-It should not be considered a substitute for a professional nutritionist’s advice.
+The information shown is estimate based on available ingredients and preparation.
+This should not be used as a replacement for a professional nutritionist’s advice.